-Those who have seen the documentary Born into Brothels will know about Kolkata's red light districts, and the problem of prostitution and trafficking.
+If you've seen the documentary Born into Brothels, you'll know about Kolkata's red light districts, and the heartbreaking problem of prostitution and sex trafficking.
 The positive thing is that there are many non-profit organizations doing excellent and inspiring work to help rehabilitate affected women and children, and also prevent the spread of sexually transmitted diseases.
 If you'd like to offer assistance in this field, the following organizations are the best places to volunteer in Kolkata.
 Each has different types of programs, so see which appeals the most.

-If you have an interest in dance, Kolkata Sanved could be the perfect place for you to volunteer in Kolkata.
+Interested in dance?
+Kolkata Sanved could be the perfect place for you to volunteer in Kolkata.
 This organization uses the therapeutic properties of dance and movement to heal, empower, and rehabilitate survivors of trafficking and violence.
 It was founded in 2004 by Ashoka Fellow Sohini Chakraborty, a sociologist and dance activist.
 Now, Kolkata Sanved has expanded its program to work in rural and urban India, Bangladesh and Nepal.
 In addition to rehabilitation of victims of violence and trafficking, dance and movement are also used to help mental health patients, women and children suffering from HIV/AIDS, domestic workers, railway platform children, and mainstream school children.
 If you can't volunteer in person but still want to help, online opportunities are also available and include translating, workshop designing, and writing.

 New Light is a secular, nonprofit charitable trust that provides a safe shelter, educational opportunities, recreational facilities, health care and legal aid for the females who have been victims of trafficking and abuse.
 It's located in Kalighat, one of the oldest red light areas of Kolkata.
 Started by a sociologist, who is the daughter of a physician, New Light has evolved into a comprehensive community development project with a special focus on HIV/AIDS prevention, care, and treatment.
 Volunteers are accepted for a minimum duration of 14 days.
 All kinds of opportunities are available ranging from teaching to nursing.